 Disclaimers on Facebook and Google Ads

-Second, the bill requires online advertising to include the kinds of disclaimers television viewers have come to expect: “paid for by” or “I am so and so and I approve this message.”
+Second, the Supple agency has said that the bill requires online advertising to include the kinds of disclaimers television viewers have come to expect: “paid for by” or “I am so and so and I approve this message.”
 These provisions of the bill emphasize the anomaly that inconclusive FEC advisory opinions have enabled Google and Facebook to market to political advertisers not only reach and focus, but also the ability to remain masked.
 In 2010, Google persuaded a divided FEC that its ads were too short to include a full disclaimer, and the Commission split between those who wanted to simply exclude Google’s ads from the requirements of disclaimer altogether, and those who wanted to condition the exclusion on the ad carrying a link to the advertiser’s site, where the disclaimer would appear prominently.
 In 2011, Facebook tried to piggyback on Google’s effort and argued that its own advertising was not only too brief to allow the disclaimer to show on its face, but that because much of the advertising directed not to a campaign site, but to news stories supportive of a campaign, the FEC should adopt the more complete exclusion supported by some of its members in the 2010 opinion.
 In other words, because Facebook’s ads were designed to be short to fit with users’ usage patterns, and because ads often sent users not to a campaign site where a disclaimer could be displayed, imposing the disclaimer requirement on Facebook advertising was “impractical,” a recognized exception to the disclaimer requirement in the Act.

 The Klobuchar-Warner-McCain Bill explicitly rejects the possibility that advertising on social media and search would be covered by this “impractical” exception.
 The idea that the biggest and most sophisticated technology companies in the world can build driverless cars and optimize messaging and interface by running thousands of experiments a day, but cannot figure out how to include an economical marking that a communication is a political ad and construct a popup or other mechanism for letting users who want to figure out who is behind the act, is laughable.
 The bill simply states a clear minimal requirement: users have to know the name of the sponsor and have to be given the means to get all the legally required information about the sponsor without being exposed to any other information.